 Unlike most boards and commissions in the Borough, the HHA Board has a legal and fiduciary responsibility to the Borough, the State of New Jersey, and the Federal Government.
 The Board is liable for the operations and can be sued for their actions or lack thereof.
 Our commissioners are required to have state mandated training at Rutgers University.
 In addition, the HHA makes continuing education and conferences available to the Board and Executive Director at the HHA expense.
-The Commission selects new members based on expertise that is needed by our business.
-We currently have on our board representatives with experience in law enforcement, finance, insurance, banking, legal, social services, and education.
+The Commission assists the Mayor in selecting new members based on expertise that is needed by our business.
+We currently have on our board representatives with experience in law enforcement, finance, insurance, banking, legal, social services, Real Estate, and education.
 Having expertise in these fields is beneficial to managing a social service based real estate business.